Traveller Law Database

 Facts

-Annalise Power booked a hotel online, but on arriving with her two companions they were refused accommodation on the basis that they could not pay by credit card.
-The Complainant argued that this was an excuse and that they were discriminated against based solely based on their membership of the Traveller Community, but also that the policy was discriminatory in nature.
-The Respondent argued that this policy applied to everyone and was intended to protect the hotel against financial loss due to unpaid additional bills or damage.
+Ann Stokes and two others were booked into a hotel.
+The booking was made by Annalise Power.
+On arrival, they were refused the accommodation on the basis that they could not pay by credit card.
+The Complainant argued that this was merely an excuse and that this was in fact a case of discrimination due to their membership of the Traveller Community, but also that the policy in general was discriminatory in nature.
+The Respondent argued that this policy applies to everyone and was intended to protect the hotel against financial loss due to unpaid additional bills or damage.

 Issues